latest

 LTV

 Loan-to-value (LTV) is a ratio that compares the amount of a mortgage loan to the value of the property.
 It is calculated by dividing the loan amount by the property's value or purchase price and multiplying by 100.
-For example, if you buy a home appraised at $200,000 for
+For example, if you buy a home appraised at $200,

 Macroprudential